Water Quality in the United States

 Elements that may be used in the treatment of drinking water or produced during the treatment process.
 Examples: chlorine, haloacetic acids, trihalomethanes, etc.

 Naturally occurring salts and metals, or from human activity, such as urban stormwater runoff, wastewater discharges, herbicides and pesticides, oil and gas production, mining, or agriculture.
-Examples: arsenic, copper, fluoride, lead, mercury, nitrate, nitrite, etc. Learn more about lead contamination below.
+Examples: arsenic, copper, fluoride, lead, mercury, nitrate, nitrite, etc.

 Naturally occurring radioactive elements, or as the result of oil and gas production and mining activities.
 Examples: alpha particles, beta particles and photon emitters, radium, and uranium.